 Prison life is tough.
 Prison life for disadvantaged social groups is even tougher.
 Orange is the New Black, based on the memoir of the same name by Piper Kerman, is steeped in realism, though the series has taken a more fictional path from its parent book.
 The show is wild in narrative and ambitious in scope, striving to capture the complexity of a prison ecosystem.
 Although vastly entertaining, it consistently insists, quite poignantly, on its themes of humanizing people who have made mistakes and illuminating the problematic tendencies of the prison system against disadvantaged groups.

 These same themes are prominent in Rachel Kushner’s new novel, The Mars Room.
 Through the story of protagonist and mother Romy, who is sent to the fictional Stanville Woman’s Correctional Facility in California, Kushner posits that being poor and female in America is practically a sentence in itself.

-On October 17, “Rachel Kushner in conversation with Mark Medley” is the event at the Vancouver Writers Festival where she will deconstruct our ideas of prison and how it serves our society.
+On October 19, “Rachel Kushner in Conversation with Jael Richardson” is the event at the Vancouver Writers Festival where she will deconstruct our ideas of prison and how it serves our society.
 You won’t want to miss this incredibly urgent discussion.